mykin-ai/expo-audio-stream/README.md

 ## Limitations and Considerations ⚠️

-- The Expo Audio Stream module is designed to work with specific audio formats (RIFF, 16 kHz, 16-bit, mono PCM).
+- The Expo Play Audio Stream module is designed to work with specific audio formats (RIFF, 16 kHz, 16-bit, mono PCM).
 If your audio data is in a different format, you may need to convert it before using the module.
 - The module does not provide advanced features like audio effects, mixing, or recording.
 It is primarily focused on real-time audio streaming.
 - The performance of the module may depend on the device's hardware capabilities and the complexity of the audio data being streamed.